Last Updated on March 26, 2022 by Anne-Marie

 If you love easy pie recipes as much as I do, then you’ll also like:

-- 1 gluten free pie crust - frozen, store bought or from your favorite recipe (I used Pillsbury Gluten Free Dough.)
+- 1 gluten free pie crust (store-bought, from a mix, or using your favorite recipe)

 - 4 cups cored, peeled, thinly sliced apples

 - 2 cups thinly sliced peaches